frothkoetter/cdw/README.md

 ## Importing Data
 Import the passenger data into CDW from your computer as follows:

+Download the file to your computer : https://docs.cloudera.com/cdp-public-cloud-patterns/cloud/passengertickets.csv

 Go to Importer and click .. at the end of the Path field

 ![](images/image0011.png)

+Type s3a:// in the address text box and press enter.

+The S3 buckets associated with the CDW environment are displayed.
+You can narrow down the list of results using the search option.

+cdw-vHoL

+Add a user directory “db\_user001”..”db\_user020”

+Navigate to  passengertickets.csv file the in which you want to upload the file and click Upload a file.

+Select the CSV file that you want to import into Hue.
+Hue displays the preview of the table along with the format.
+Hue automatically detects the field separator, record separator, and the quote character from the CSV file.
+If you want to override a specific setting, select a different value from the drop-down list.

+Click Next.

+On this page under DESTINATION, enter “db\_user001”..”db\_user020".unique_tickets_csv in the Name field.
+The unique_tickets_csv table is created database.

+Expand Extras and select the Store in Default location option.

+click Submit.

+The CREATE TABLE query is triggered.

+Hue displays the logs and opens the Table Browser from which you can view the newly created table when the operation completes successfully.

 Query: Number of passengers on the airline that has long, planned layovers for an international